rotki/rotki/docs/api.rst

    :resjson bool calculate_past_cost_basis: The value of the setting used in the PnL report.
    :resjson bool include_gas_costs: The value of the setting used in the PnL report.
    :resjson bool account_for_assets_movements: The value of the setting used in the PnL report.
+   :resjson str cost_basis_method: The method for cost basis calculation.
+Either fifo or lifo.
    :statuscode 200: Data were queried successfully.
    :statuscode 409: No user is currently logged in.
    :statuscode 500: Internal rotki error.